onehwengineer/rn_ble_manager_v2/README.md

 There are many prerequisites to be installed before we can actually install RN.<br>
 Make sure ALL are installed.
 - [0] Install **XCode** (from App Store)
+  - Make sure to open the app in order to install all the components
   - **Xcode Command Line Tools** will be installed in step [1]
 - [1] Install **Homebrew**
   - Homebrew is a package manager that let's you install stuff that Apple or Linux didn't need